Natural Baby Life logo (480 x 130)

 Baby prefers mom

-Newborn babies usually prefer mom as it is her voice they hear during their nine-month stay in her uterus.
+Newborn babies usually prefer mom since it’s her voice they hear during their nine-month stay in her uterus.

-Newborn babies are also hardwired to know mom’s scent as she is their food source.
+Newborn babies are also hardwired to know mom’s scent since she is their food source.
 In this new, bright, and unfamiliar world they have been thrown into, mom is a constant.
 She is familiar and safe.
-It is natural for your baby to prefer mom during this time, (though nothing is wrong if she prefers dad during this stage!).

 Baby prefers dad

-When my kids went through their daddy phase, it was usually as an older infant and toddler.
+When my kids went through their daddy phase, it was usually when they were older infants or toddlers.

 Dad was the fun one with the silly voices and robot dance moves.
 He was their fun playmate and the one who tossed them up high in the air.